 Diagnose and treat mental immune disorders (habits of mind that interfere with rigorous idea-filtering).
 Cultivate the growth mindset (the fixed mindset is in fact a mental immune disorder).

 Inoculate minds against misinformation, science denial, and propaganda.
 Develop "mind-vaccines"—instructional interventions that confer immunity to especially troublesome ideas and tendencies of thought.

-Upgrade the brain's antivirus software (our standards of reasonable belief function like the "virus definitions" in antivirus software, and the standard our culture "preinstalls" in most of us exacerbates confirmation bias).
+Upgrade the brain's antivirus software—our standards of reasonable belief function like the "virus definitions" in antivirus software, but the standard our culture "preinstalls" in most of us exacerbates confirmation bias.

-Instill fair-mindedness so people don't weaponize their critical thinking skills (when people weaponize reasons, they fuel the culture wars that compromise the mental immune health of self and others).
+Instill fair-mindedness online.
+When people weaponize critical thinking skills and reasons, they fuel the culture wars that compromise the mental immune health of everyone involved.
 Redesign education to confer deep immunity to toxic and divisive ideologies and teach best practices for online communication.